Kuadrant/multicluster-gateway-controller/docs/dnspolicy/dns-provider.md

 :**Note:** :exclamation: For more information please the official AWS documentation

-To see all regions supported by AWS Route 53 please see the offical (documentation)[https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/resource-record-sets-values-geo.html]
+To see all regions supported by AWS Route 53 please see the official (documentation)[https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/resource-record-sets-values-geo.html]

 ### Regions supported by Google Cloud DNS

-To see all regions supported by Google Cloud DNS, please see the offical (documentation)[https://cloud.google.com/compute/docs/regions-zones]
+To see all regions supported by Google Cloud DNS, please see the official (documentation)[https://cloud.google.com/compute/docs/regions-zones]